Apps-DBA-Stuff/Manage-eBS-Product-User-Passwords/README.md

 # Manage-eBS-Product-User-Passwords

-The repository contains of
+The repository contains of 4 files.
-pwdgen                         # Shellscript to generate passwords for different accounts, can be from 12 to 64 characters containing capital letters and digits 0-9 products.txt                   # Contains all the product users in eBS R12 change_product_pwds.sh         # Shellscript used to change the password for all eBS product accounts, calling pwdgen to create passwords. set_default_product_pwds.sh    # Shell script resetting the password for all eBS product accounts to default if needed.
+1. pwdgen                         # Shellscript to generate passwords for different accounts, can be from 12 to 64 characters containing capital letters and digits 0-9
+2. products.txt                   # Contains all the product users in eBS R12
+3. change_product_pwds.sh         # Shellscript used to change the password for all eBS product accounts, calling pwdgen to create passwords.
+4. set_default_product_pwds.sh    # Shell script resetting the password for all eBS product accounts to default if needed.

 To run the script for eBS create a directory and place the files in the repo in the newly created directory.
 Source the eBS environment.
 1. run change_product_pwds.sh to set new passwords for all ebs Products users.